cyclopticnerve/PyPlate/README.md

 Before you do anything, you should take a look at the 'conf.py' file in '~/.local/share/pyplate/conf'.
 This file contains A **LOT** of information that is used when creating/building a project.
 Most of these are string values and file/folder names used in the program, which you are free to change.
-PyPlate does not yet support i18n/l10n for itself (meaning any strings in this file will not be i18n'ed), but that may be included at a later date.

 This file also contains some functions that are run at various times during creating/building the project, such as before/after creating a project,